An acquired demyelinating peripheral neuropathy of presumed autoimmune aetiology.

-Treatment includes intravenous immunoglobulin (IVIG), corticosteroids, and plasma exchange; long-term immunosuppressive therapy may be needed to prevent relapse.
-Lack of at least a partial response to 1 or 2 first-line agents should cast doubt on the diagnosis.
+Treatment includes intravenous immunoglobulin, subcutaneous immunoglobulin, corticosteroids, and plasma exchange; long-term immunosuppressive therapy may be needed to prevent relapse.
+Lack of at least a partial response to one or two first-line agents should cast doubt on the diagnosis.

 Differentiation from Guillain-Barre syndrome (GBS) is important because corticosteroids may worsen patients with GBS.

 Chronic inflammatory demyelinating polyradiculoneuropathy (CIDP) is an acquired demyelinating peripheral neuropathy of presumed autoimmune aetiology.
 The course is usually either chronic progressive (over >8 weeks) or relapsing and remitting.
 The clinical phenotype consists of proximal and distal symmetrical weakness, distal sensory loss, and absent reflexes.

 Washington University School of Medicine

 GL is on the medical advisory board for Alnylam Pharmaceuticals and a consultant for Gerson Lehrman Group.
 GL is an author of a reference cited in this monograph.

 Phoenix Neurological Associates Ltd

 TL declares that he has no competing interests.

 Cochrane Neuromuscular Disease Group